MiguelMSandin/oligoN-design/README.md

 | primer2 | 20 | AATATGACACTGTCGGCATC | GATGCCGACAGTGTCATATT | 0.45 | 49.73 | 0.8421 | 32 | 0.00002 | 5 |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

->**Note1**: For further details on the usage of the script, use the help: `findPrimer -h`.
+>**Note**: For further details on the usage of the script, use the help: `findPrimer -h`.

->**Note2**: Sequences in the output fasta file are given in the input sense, most commonly 5'-3'.
-It is possible to quickly reverse complement the file with the script [fastaRevCom.py](https://github.com/MiguelMSandin/fasta-functions/blob/main/scripts/fastaRevCom.py) as follows: `fastaRevCom.py -f guinardia_PR2_m80_s001.fasta -o guinardia_PR2_m80_s001_revCom.fasta`.
+Sequences in the output fasta file are given in the input sense, most commonly 5'-3'.
+It is possible to quickly reverse complement the file with the script [fastaRevCom.py](https://github.com/MiguelMSandin/fasta-functions/blob/main/scripts/fastaRevCom.py) as follows: `fastaRevCom.py -f probes.fasta -o probes_revCom.fasta`.

 **(TO BE IMPLEMENTED: Parallelization/multithreading of the for loop)**

 ## 2. Test candidate probes
-Regions found in the previous step are now going to be tested for hits **allowing mismatches** against the same reference database using the script [testPrimer](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/testPrimer) as follows:
+Regions found in the previous step are now going to be tested for hits **allowing mismatches** against the same reference database using the script [testPrimer](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/testPrimer) (this script uses [agrep](http://manpages.ubuntu.com/manpages/bionic/man1/agrep.1.html)) as follows:

-`testPrimer -r reference.fidentifierasta -p guinardia_PR2_m8_s001.fasta -o guinardia_PR2_m8_s001_tested.tsv`
+`testPrimer -r reference.fasta -p probes.fasta -o probes_tested.tsv`

-Here we are using the fasta file generated in **step 1** and containing all potential probes (`-p guinardia_PR2_m8_s001.fasta`) to search if it is present in the reference file (`-r reference.fasta`) allowing 1 and 2 mismatches.
-We save the output file with the option (`-o guinardia_PR2_m8_s001_tested.tsv`).
+Here we are using the fasta file generated in **step 1** and containing all potential probes (`-p probes.fasta`) to search if it is present in the reference file (`-r reference.fasta`) allowing 1 and 2 mismatches, and with the option `-o` we safe the output (`-o probes_tested.tsv`).
 This script will ouput a tsv file with the sequence identifier, the sequence itself and two columns for hits with 1 and 2 mismacth containing the proportion of hits and the absolute number of hits for the given mismatch, as in the following example:

 | identifier | sequence | mismatch1 | mismatch1_abs | mismatch2 | mismatch2_abs |